cosimg/blog/_posts/2022-10-09-role-playing.markdown

 ---
 layout: page
 title: *The usual collection of brave fools and cynical experts*.
-Role-playing elements in the Prussian *Kriegsspiel*
+Role-playing elements in the *Kriegsspiel*
 date: 2022-10-14 20:00:00 +0300
 description: As far as the general setup is concerned ...
 img: Picture.png  #  Add image post (optional)